A Horse of a Different Color: XHTML is not HTML

 Update, January 31, 2004: I later learned the syntax for presenting the characters in XML.
 We are using the greeting script on our Home page now.

-If there’s one thing I hate about designing websites,
+If there’s one thing I hate about designing websites, it’s

-redundant name and id attributes in
+and id

-anchor tags, and redundant style sheet linking methods.
+and redundant style sheet linking methods.

-XHTML requires the id attribute
+XHTML requires the id

-for anchor tags used as link targets.
-XHTML 1.1
+used as link targets.
+XHTML 1.1 does not allow the name

-XHTML 1.0 allows both for backwards compatibility
+attribute in anchors; XHTML 1.0 allows both for backwards

-linking to id attributes.
+attributes.
 But regular HTML

-does not require the id attribute, and everyone supports
+does not require the id

-name, so why use both?
+, so why use both?

-The <link> tag is used in HTML
+tag is used in HTML for

-for linking to external style sheets.
+linking to external style sheets.
 Generally this works in

 XHTML also, but the preferred method is to use the

-?xml-stylesheet syntax.
+syntax.
 To satisfy standards,

-both methods should be used in
+both methods should be used in “backwards-compatible

-actually does this, and I consider it a waste of time and bandwidth.
+XHTML.”
+Hardly anyone actually does this, and I consider it

 What is “backwards-compatible XHTML,” anyway?